usnistgov/Differential-Privacy-Temporal-Map-Challenge-assets/README.md

 Welcome!

+This branch contains the raw challenge assets, data, scripts and related content.

 This data repository contains assets to the 2020 Differential Privacy Temporal Map Challenge hosted by the Public Safety Communication (PSCR) Division of the National Institute of Standards of Technology (NIST).

 [If you are instead interested in information related to the 2018 Synthetic Data Challenge, please navigate to this link.](https://github.com/usnistgov/Differential-Privacy-Synthetic-Data-Challenge-assets)

-This repository is maintained by [Gary Howarth](mailto:gary.howarth@nist.gov), Prize Challenge Manager, NIST PSCR.
+This repository is maintained by [Gary Howarth](mailto:gary.howarth@nist.gov), Physical Scientist, NIST.

 The main contents of the current repository are:
 - links to contestant submissions to the Challenge (below)